aemann2/aemann2/README.md

 - **What I'm learning now:** PERN stack (which is Postgres instead of MongoDB).
 I've also started working with React Native and am creating my first NextJS app from scratch!

 - **Open Source Work:** I'm a volunteer for [OpenOakland](https://github.com/openoakland), a project of Code for America that uses technology to solve problems in my community.
+I'm currently working on a project called [Funding Public Safety](https://github.com/openoakland/funding-public-safety).

 - **What I'm working on now:** Building a full stack [stock tracker application](https://github.com/aemann2/next-stock-tracker).
 It's my first time implementing registration and login on my own, and I'm learning a lot about authentication using NextAuth.
 Next month I will be building out the [frontend].
 Using this stack: Next.js, Typescript, Prisma, Postgres, and GraphQL.